What Is the LSS ?

 With a multistakeholder approach, we combine quality, forward-thinking content in a high-energy collaborative setting that will leave you wanting to take the next step.

-The LSS is for change makers who are looking to heal the planet and feed the world.
+The LSS is for change makers from across the globe who are looking to heal the planet and feed the world.

-Farmers, engaged citizens, scientists, story tellers, entrepreneurs and decision makers gather to bring their diverse perspectives to the table with a shared objective: regenerating our soils for the future of life on Earth.
+Farmers, engaged citizens, scientists, agronomists, community organizers, entrepreneurs and decision makers gather to bring their diverse perspectives to the table with a shared objective: regenerating our soils for the future of life on Earth.

 We facilitate collaborative and stimulating opportunities for participants to learn about the science, practices and community surrounding the most innovative solutions related to soil regeneration.
 The LSS is not only about learning from inspiring speakers, but also from one another.